Bhanditz/edx-app-ios/README.rst

 Here is the list of changes to text for rebranding:
  - Replace Bundle Identifier in the project's Target (or found in plist)
+ - Change the CERTIFICATES.SHARE_TEXT to include your company name (this cannot accept the platform_name variable)
  - Optionally change REGISTRATION_AGREEMENT_BUTTON_TITLE to "{platform_name} Terms of Use"
  - in registration.json, change the url in this line: "required": "You must agree to the <a href=..." and two lines below it change the "url", and a few lines below that the "label"
  - Copy the terms and services html page from customer site and paste over Terms-and-Services.htm file